No one you know could understand the night you just had. Honestly, you don’t even understand—everything is different.

 While there is a natural academic and professional bent to these events, most find ways of being accessible to anyone who musters the resources to attend.

-Resources are a sticking point, as not everyone has the time or money to head to a big city to attend a four-day to week-long conference.
+Resources are a sticking point, as not everyone has the time or money to head to a big city to attend a four-day to a week-long conference.

 That said, the UK’s Breaking Convention, for example, has been excellent about uploading many of their presenter’s talks, and most meetings share at least some content online.
 Beyond Psychedelics’ stated mission is to host an inclusive forum on issues related to psychedelics, but not inclusive of only psychedelic related material.